Deep in the Heart of Texas

 "Deep in the Heart of Texas" is an American popular song about Texas.

 The 1941 song features lyrics by June Hershey and music by Don Swander.
-In 1942, Five versions of the song were on the Billboard charts, with three in the top 10.
+There were no fewer than five versions in the Billboard charts in 1942.

 "Deep in the Heart of Texas" spent five weeks at the top of Your Hit Parade in 1942 during its twelve weeks stay.